 and much more, for a fraction of the price.

 They provide all the tools you would ever need and a live community of over 1 million people worldwide.
 No waiting for forum responses.
 Your questions are answered almost immediately.

 They offer the best blogging training courses, step by step, with both text and video.
 They are designed for newcomers with no online experience.
-Once your training if finished, there are endless other modules and videos available, on any topic of your choice.
+Once your training is finished, there are endless additional modules and videos available, on any topic of your choice.
 It’s truly blogging made simple.

-The best thing about Wealthy Affiliate is their offer of a free starter membership.
-With just your name and email, your new membership allows you access to everything on the platform, plus 2 free websites.
+The best thing is their free starter membership.
+With just your name and email, your new membership allows you access to everything on the platform, a free website and free hosting.
 This way you can check it out and decide if it’s for you, no investment necessary.

 If you decide the premium membership is worth it (and I know you will…), it’s only $49 per month or $359 per year (a 40% savings).
 And no upsells.
 Their price hasn’t changed since 2005.

-So why not try Wealthy Affiliate?
+So why not check it out?
 There’s no waiting, no large investment, and everything you need to become successful with your blog.
 Watch your blog grow into a full-time income (if that’s your wish), or create a passive income for your future.
 It’s an exciting time to start an online business.
 There’s no reason why you can’t become as successful as Ruth Soukup.

 Do you already have an idea for your blog?
 Or maybe you already have one and need some help developing it?
 Let me know in the comments below.
 I’d love to hear from you.

 Do you know anyone else who might be interested in Wealthy Affiliate?
 Please share.